 For many, this mispronunciation isn’t a one time thing.
 Most times people always end up correcting the same people over and over again.

-“I would say every day,” Vaahani Sabbineni (10, MST) said when asked about the amount of times she corrects someone.
+“I would say every day,” Vaahini Sabbineni (10, MST) said when asked about the amount of times she corrects someone.
 Sabbineni is Indian and the complexity of her names most often causes issues for people.

 However, some people with ethnic names find that people’s mispronunciation can help them learn about and value their culture.
 Sanchez feels that their name only makes them appreciate their culture more, no matter how many times it’s mispronounced.